California struck by ‘bomb cyclone’ which leaves child dead and 185,000 in blackout

 The infant, believed to be around one or two years old, was in the home with its parents at the time.
 The parents were unharmed, said the fire chief.

-No other fatalities had been reported as of early Thursday morning but, over in San Francisco, emergency services did rescue a family after the heavy winds downed trees and trapped people in the area.
+No other fatalities had been reported as of early Thursday morning but in San Francisco, emergency services rescued a family after the heavy winds downed trees and trapped people in the area.

-Hurricane-force winds also downed a Valero gas station in San Francisco.
+Hurricane-force winds also downed a Valero gas station in the city.

 Footage and images show the roof of the gas station in the area of King Drive and Callan Boulevard being toppled and at least two of its pumps being torn apart as the wind pummels the structure.

-Across the state, a staggering 185,000 homes were also plunged into darkness by the severe weather, according to Poweroutage.us.
+Across the state, 185,000 homes were also plunged into darkness by the severe weather, according to utilities tracking site, Poweroutage.us.

 In Mendocino County alone, almost one in five were affected by the blackout with 9,000 out of 54,000 customers without power as of 4.30am local time on Thursday.

-Earlier on Wednesday, Governor Gavin Newsom declared a state of emergency and residents of high-risk coastal areas were ordered to evacuate their homes before the bomb cyclone hit.
+On Wednesday, California Governor Gavin Newsom declared a state of emergency and residents of high-risk coastal areas were ordered to evacuate their homes before the bomb cyclone hit.

 The emergency declaration enables the governor to mobilise the National Guard to assist in the disaster response and to request immediate assistance through the Federal Highway Administration’s Emergency Relief Program to support highway repairs and other support for local response and recovery efforts.

-The National Weather Service warned that worse weather would come through the night on Wednesday, with extreme conditions expected to continue into next week.
+The National Weather Service warned that severe weather would continue into Thursday, with more extreme conditions forecast into next week.

 “Conditions will deteriorate in California today into tonight with heavy precipitation rates and gusty winds.
 Expect dangerous wintry mountain travel and considerable flooding impacts at lower elevations,” the agency tweeted on Wednesday.